jhu-dvrk/video_collection_tools/README.md

 # Video Recorder

-A GStreamer-based multi-stream video player and recorder with a GTK3 GUI, written in C++ using CMake.
+A GStreamer-based multi-stream video player, recorder, and frame extraction toolkit with a GTK3 GUI, written in C++ using CMake.

 ## Features

+### Video Recorder

 - **Multi-Stream Support**: Configurable via `config.json` to handle multiple video sources simultaneously.
 - **Central Control Panel**: A dedicated "Controls" window to manage all video streams with integrated log viewer.